ra1nb0w/dp832cal/README.md

-# Rigol DP832 Calibration Script
+# Rigol DP832 Calibration Script (with BM867/BM869)

 This script allows calibration of a DP832 using any multimeter supported by python-ivi.
 The calibration script was based heavily on a previous script by [bson on the EEVBlog forums](http://www.eevblog.com/forum/testgear/rigol-dp832-firmware-updates-and-bug-list/msg650855/#msg650855), which in turn was based on a [MATLAB script by LaurentR](http://www.eevblog.com/forum/testgear/rigol-dp832-firmware-updates-and-bug-list/msg587350/#msg587350).